pagopa/pn-cicd/cd/README.md

  - PN-666: Template bucket shared between multiple pipeline executions.
 We can solve "partitioning" the bucket by pipeline execution id.
 (We can also write all the pipeline in the same stage :( ).
  - PN-667: Add changeset web link to manual approval steps
- - PN-668: (NICE TO HAVE) move "parameters enrichement" to a lambda function
+ - PN-668: (NICE TO HAVE) move "parameters enrichment" to a lambda function

  - (LATER) Support prod environment in the pipelines